 Bet-or-pass checklist

 Use this matrix before turning the article into a pick, draft target, waiver bid, or lineup rule.
 The first column is the player or team name, the second is the role or market, the third is the price, and the fourth is the reason it could fail.
 That last column matters most.
-Josh Allen, Ja'Marr Chase, Bijan Robinson and Puka Nacua and Rams, 49ers, Chiefs and Bills can all look obvious in a short blurb, but a real decision needs the fail state written down before the room gets noisy.
+Josh Allen, Ja'Marr Chase, Bijan Robinson and Puka Nacua and Chiefs, Bills, Eagles and Lions can all look obvious in a short blurb, but a real decision needs the fail state written down before the room gets noisy.

-• Correlation: does this idea connect to weather, injury report, closing line value and ADP, and does that connection make the position stronger or more fragile?
+- Correlation: does this idea connect to ADP, vig, hold and moneyline, and does that connection make the position stronger or more fragile?

 Examples worth price-shopping